A rental agreement is a contract between a landlord and a tenant for leasing residential or commercial property.

 - Start and end date of the lease

-- Amount of rent and security deposit
+- Amount of rent and security deposit, and when/how to pay them

 - Other costs, such as utilities, HOA, internet, and more

-- Process and expectation for requesting repairs
+- Scope and process for requesting repairs

 - Lease rules, such as smoking, pets, number of vehicles, and more